dbchaincloud/js-client/README.md

 - Retrieving list of tables of a database
 - Retrieving the options of a talbe
 - Retrieving columns of a table
-- Retrieving options for a column
+- Retrieving options of a column
 - Inserting a row into a table
 - Retrieving all rows of a table
 - Searching for rows contain certain field value